GabrielVecchio/Empregos.com.br/README.md

 Hope everything is fine and dandy and you may find no mistakes at all

 it is responsive and I used mediaquery to perform its fluid design.

+If you download it, please say thank you.
+I would like to be acknowledged :)